Color theory: Color symbolism

 A major underpinning of traditional color theory is that colors carry significant cultural symbolism, or even have immutable, universal meaning.
 As early as the ancient Greek philosophers, many theorists have devised color associations and linked particular connotative meanings to specific colors.
 However, connotative color associations and color symbolism tends to be culture-bound and may also vary across different contexts and circumstances.
-For example, red has many different connotative and symbolic meanings from exciting, arousing, sensual, romantic, and feminine; to a symbol of good luck; and also acts as a signal of danger.
+For example, red has many different connotative and symbolic meanings from exciting, arousing, sensual, romantic, and feminine; to a symbol of good luck; and also acts as a signal of danger or a feeling of urgency.
 Such color associations tend to be learned and do not necessarily hold irrespective of individual and cultural differences or contextual, temporal or perceptual factors.
-It is important to note that while color symbolism and color associations exist, their existence does not provide evidential support for color psychology or claims that color has therapeutic properties.
+While color symbolism and color associations exist, their existence does not provide evidential support for color psychology or claims that color has therapeutic properties.